 Reason 5: Iframe causes issues with Google Analytics Tracking

 An iframe is seen as an independent web page embedded in an existing web page.
 Google is treating both pages separately and is first loading the main web page and identifying if it has an integrated iframe.
 Now, if you don't have Google Analytics installed on the iframe page it will not track the page being loaded.

 But luckily there are a lot of other options besides the iframe integration that tour and activity providers can use to integrate their booking system on the website.

-We at TrekkSoft recommend to use a “Book now” button.
+We at TrekkSoft recommend using a “Book now” button.
 It offers you the most flexibility to create your own web page, add content, pictures, etc., and add a prominent “book now” button to display a booking widget with a calendar.